 After graduating from the University of Hawaii Eric moved to Tokyo Japan.
 In Tokyo Eric applied his experience in academics and athletics into the development of a software system for the Japanese health and fitness industry.
-Between 1986 - 2000, this system would go on to successfully train 15,000 users a day in the company’s franchised chain of fitness clubs located through out Japan.
+Between 1986 - 2000, this system would go on to successfully train up to 25,000 users a day in the company’s franchised chain of fitness clubs located through out Japan.
 As part of the empirical testing of this system, Eric developed the strength, speed and conditioning programs for Japanese Olympic gold, silver & bronze medalists in Judo, Freestyle Wrestling, and Swimming competing in the 1988 Seoul and 1992 Barcelona Summer Olympics Games.
 In 1994 Eric led a team of software developers in Los Angeles and Palo Alto to create a derivative version of this health and fitness system for the US corporate fitness market.
 The company which owned this technology was co-counded by Eric and would later go public in an IPO on the NASDAQ stock exchange.
 This would be the first of four IPOs in which Eric would be deeply involved with during course of his career.

-Eric has lived and worked in Tokyo and Los Angeles as a software developer; a strategic branding and investor relations executive in Hong Kong, Shanghai, Beijing, and San Francisco; and as an award winning photographer in Hawaii.
-Eric returned home to Hawaii in 2012 and moved to the Big Island two years ago.
-For the past year and a half Eric has been working under Coach Steve’s direction to help grow and support the Kona Aquatics swimming program and is now extremely excited with his promotion as the club’s new Age Group Head Coach.
+Eric has lived and worked in Tokyo, Los Angeles and Palo Alto as a software developer; a strategic branding and investor relations executive in Hong Kong, Shanghai, Beijing, and San Francisco; and as an award winning photographer in Hawaii.
+Eric returned home to Hawaii in 2012 and moved to the Big Island in 2014.